PE and Sports Premium

 What is PE and Sports Premium funding?

-We have to use the funding to make additional and sustainable improvements to the quality of the PE, physical activity and sport we provide.
+We must use the funding to make additional and sustainable improvements to the quality of the PE, physical activity and sport we provide.
 This includes any carried forward funding.

-This means that we must use the PE and sport premium to:
+This means that we will use the PE and sport premium to:

 • develop or add to the PE, physical activity and sport that we provide